-- c.
-Further updates.
-A Case in which the board requested to receive further information or an update on the subject discussed.
+The board approved a lease it was asked to approve, yet decided to introduce a few revisions of details; it took an active part in defining the steps/actions that should be taken; or it delved into an issue presented to it, discussed the issue, and finally, formulated and adopted a new alternative policy.
 Appendix C provides illustrative examples.
-When only one director requested the update, this director's name was recorded. - d.
-Taking an initiative.
-A case in which the board took an action/an initiative.
-For example: The board approved a lease it was asked to approve, yet decided to introduce a few revisions of details; it took an active part in defining the steps/actions that should be taken; or it delved into an issue presented to it, discussed the issue, and finally, formulated and adopted a new alternative policy.
-Appendix C provides illustrative examples.
-When only one director took the initiative, this director's name was recorded. - e.
+When only one director took the initiative, this director's name was recorded.

+- v.
 Board composition.
-For each meeting, the total number of attending directors was coded, as was the number of attending women directors and outside directors. - f.
+For each meeting, the total number of attending directors was coded, as was the number of attending women directors and outside directors.14 - vi.
 Supervision.
 All topic-subjects (defined in Appendix B) were divided according to whether they were of supervisory or managerial nature.
 Supervisory issues include the issues for which boards are expected to oversee top management, but not to make the managerial decisions themselves.
 Managerial issues include the type of issues for which boards are expected (by law, for example) to be active.
-Supervisory topic-subjects are defined as: appointment of members, approving minutes of earlier meetings, audit issues, choosing a chairman for the meeting, contracting/ purchases, financial reports, formal issues, legal issues, personnel and benefits, ratification of audit committee, ratification of human resources committee, ratification and government.
-Managerial topic-subjects are defined as: appointing/ firing an executive, budget, business issues, business projects, cross-firm issues, investment/ finance, ongoing general issues, organizational change, and strategic issues. - g.
+Supervisory topic-subjects are defined as: appointment of members, approving minutes of earlier meetings, audit issues, choosing a chairman for the meeting, contracting/ purchases, financial reports, formal issues, legal issues, personnel and benefits, ratification of audit committee, ratification of human resources committee, ratification of operational committee, ratification of financial committee, and regulation and government.
+Managerial topic-subjects are defined as: appointing/ firing an executive, budget, business issues, business projects, cross-firm issues, investment/ finance, ongoing general issues, organizational change, and strategic issues. - vii.
 Consistency.
 All coding was done by the author.
-To assure consistent standards, she reviewed all coding several times.
+15 To assure consistent standards, she reviewed all coding several times.